py4ds/nbless/input_files/index.md

 nbexec raw.ipynb
 ```

-The `nbexec` command creates a copy of the input notebook, runs it from top to bottom and saves it.
-The default name of the executed notebook is `executed.ipynb`.
-The default filepath where the notebook is saved is the current directory (`'./'`).
+The `nbexec` creates a copy of the input notebook, runs it from top to bottom and saves it.
+The default name of the first notebook is `unexecuted.ipynb` while the executed notebook is called `executed.ipynb` by default.
+The default filepath where the notebooks are saved is the current directory (`'./'`).

+The default output filename for `nbexec.py` is `executed.ipynb`.
+By default, input and output files are located in the current directory (`'./'`).

-You can provide a more descriptive name for the executed notebook (`-n`) and set different input (`-i`) and output (`-o`) filepaths:
+You can provide a more descriptive filename for the executed notebook (`-e`) and set different input  (`-i`) and output  (`-o`) filepaths:

 ```sh